- Brand name

 When you must not take it

-Stelazine must not be given to anyone who is unconscious or in a coma.
+Stelazine must not be given to anyone who has reduced consciousness due to medication, is unconscious or in a coma.

 Do not take Stelazine if you have or have had any of the following medical conditions: